 Now, most people with bulimia will stay at the same weight and will be obsessed with that fact.
 This is one reason why it may go unnoticed by loved ones and medical professionals.
-Bulimia does, however, carry a cost to it, that must not go unnoticed.
+Bulimia does, however, carry a cost to it that must not go unnoticed.

-Bulimia causes and effects
+Bulimia and alcoholism

 A person with bulimia is damaging their body by using vomiting or abusing diuretics, causing diarrhoea.
 That is not the only thing that happens to the body when a person binges and purges.
 Some of the health problems that can arise as a result of bulimia include: